daveKoala/blog/_pages/about.md

 - **Team Empowerment:** Nurturing talent and fostering an environment where every team member contributes to our shared success.
 - **Continuous Improvement:** Embracing change and refining processes to drive efficiency and quality.
 - **Strategic Alignment:** Ensuring that technical initiatives align with broader organizational goals.

+## Leadership & Collaboration

+I’ve mentored junior devs, supported cross-discipline teams, and created onboarding flows that help new hires commit code on day one.
+I believe in clear ownership, fast feedback loops, and empowering teams to do their best work without micromanagement.

+## The Bigger Picture

+I’ve worked in both agile startups and global enterprises, and what I’ve learned is that technical decisions are never just technical.
+They carry emotional, cultural, and political weight.

+That’s why I pay attention to:

+- What’s worth standardizing
+- What the team can realistically maintain
+- How to keep technical direction aligned with business goals

 ## Technical Expertise